AdobeDocs/analytics.en/help/implement/vars/integrate.md

 ### Obtain Integrate Module code

 Obtaining module code requires a user with Product Admin access, or belonging to a product profile with access to the Code Manager.
-The method to obtain module code is the same for all implementation methods, including Adobe Experience Platform Launch.
+The method to obtain module code is the same for all implementation methods, including tags in Adobe Experience Platform.

 1. Log in to [experiencecloud.adobe.com](https://experiencecloud.adobe.com) using your Adobe ID credentials.
 1. Click the 9-square icon in the upper right, then click the colored Analytics logo.